david-dorf/ExportURDF/Fusion360/README.md

 2. Test the script with various Fusion360 models to identify and fix any issues.
    Edge cases like closed chains may not be handled correctly yet.
 3. Add additional features such as materials, rigid groups, and more joint types.
+4. Add support for subassemblies and nested components.
+5. Ensure suppressed and hidden components are not included in the URDF file.

 ## Dependencies
 The script requires the following dependencies: